Spring Garden Revival

 Professional Plant Selection, Installation & Replacement Standards for Sustainable Gardens

-Selecting the right plants for Pembroke’s soils and climate ensures long-term garden health.
-Match species to site conditions: full sun (6+ hours), part shade (2-4 hours), or shade (<2 hours), and consider soil pH (5.5-6.5).
-Choose hardy plants for Zone 5b-7a (cold to -15 to -20°F, heat to 85°F+), prioritizing MA natives like New England aster, black-eyed Susan, bee balm, and coneflower.
-For installation, plant at the correct depth (crown at or above soil surface), amend with a 50% native soil/50% compost mix, and mulch immediately (2-4 inches, keeping a 2-3 inch clearance from stems).
+Selecting plants for Pembroke gardens requires matching species to site conditions: sun exposure (6+ hours for full sun, 2-4 hours part shade, <2 hours shade), soil drainage, and pH (5.5-6.5).
+Choose hardy species for Zone 5b-7a (cold to -15 to -20°F, heat to 85°F+), prioritizing MA natives like New England aster, black-eyed Susan, bee balm, coneflower, and milkweed.
+Use disease- and deer-resistant varieties where possible.
+Plant at the correct depth (crown at or above soil), amend with a 50% native soil/50% compost mix, and mulch immediately (2-4 inches, 2-3 inch clearance from stems).
 Space perennials 12-18 inches apart.
-Plant in late April-May or September-early October, avoiding extreme heat or saturated soils.
-Use nursery-grown, disease-free plants (typically #1 or #2 containers) and water deeply 2-3 times weekly during establishment.
+Plant in late April-May or September-early October (6-8 weeks before frost), avoiding extreme heat or saturated soils.
+Use nursery-quality plants (#1 or #2 containers), and water deeply 2-3 times weekly during establishment.

 Stormwater Management & Pollinator Protection in Compliance with Pembroke's Environmental Initiatives

-Pembroke’s flower bed maintenance must comply with MassDEP Stormwater Standards and Clean Water Act MS4 requirements.
-Prevent fertilizer and pesticide runoff by applying products based on soil tests and avoiding applications before heavy rain.
-Incorporate organic matter to improve water retention and reduce runoff by 20-30%.
+Stormwater management in Pembroke aligns with MassDEP Stormwater Standards and the Clean Water Act.
+Prevent fertilizer and pesticide runoff by applying products based on soil tests, using slow-release formulations, and avoiding application before heavy rain.
+Incorporate organic matter to improve infiltration and reduce runoff by 20-30%.
 Mulch beds with 2-4 inches to prevent erosion.
-Integrate native plants to support pollinators and wildlife, leaving perennial stalks through winter for beneficial insects.
-Coordinate with local pollinator initiatives and MA Audubon to enhance habitat connectivity.
-These practices contribute to carbon sequestration, air quality improvement, and urban heat island mitigation, supporting Pembroke’s sustainability goals.
+Rain gardens may be integrated into flower beds for stormwater capture.
+Support pollinators by planting native species, maintaining diverse plantings, and leaving perennial stalks through winter.
+Coordinate with local pollinator initiatives and MA Audubon to enhance habitat and contribute to regional biodiversity and climate action goals.

 Municipal Coordination for Public Garden Maintenance & Community Beautification Programs